National Star in Wales

 We provide personalised education for students and therapeutic programmes for students with ALN.
 Promoting independence, autonomy and participation is at the heart of all that we do.

 Students can access a range of therapies.
-These include speech and language therapy, occupational therapy and physiotherapy.
+These include speech and language therapy, occupational therapy, emotional wellbeing support and physiotherapy.
 Therapy can result in students becoming more independent and less reliant on others.

 Students also take part in work-related activities within college and at external work placements.
 Recent placements have included National Museum Cardiff, Cafe on the Park, Mamhilad and a local foodbank.